Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 480 4GB will be 2% quicker than the GeForce GTX 970 overall, because of its higher data rate. (explain)
+Memory BandwidthTheoretically, the Radeon RX 480 4GB should perform just a bit faster than the GeForce GTX 970 in general. (explain)

-Texel RateThe Radeon RX 480 4GB should be quite a bit (more or less 48%) more effective at AF than the GeForce GTX 970. (explain)
+Texel RateThe Radeon RX 480 4GB should be much (more or less 48%) faster with regards to AF than the GeForce GTX 970. (explain)

-Pixel RateThe GeForce GTX 970 should be a lot (more or less 88%) better at AA than the Radeon RX 480 4GB, and will be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 970 will be much (approximately 88%) faster with regards to full screen anti-aliasing than the Radeon RX 480 4GB, and should be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison